How & Where To Deposit A Check With Two Names

 According to Section-110(d) of the Uniform Commercial Code, if a check payable to two or more people is ambiguous in terms of the payee(s), any of the stated payees can deposit the check into their individual accounts.

-Banks must account for the risk involved in the possibility that a check was written out to multiple individuals and one of the individuals attempt to deposit all the funds into his or her own account.
+Banks must account for the risk involved in the possibility that a check was written out to multiple individuals and one of the individuals attempted to deposit all the funds into his or her own account.

-For instance, Bank of America requires that both people must have their names on the account that receives a check with two payees.
+For instance, Bank of America requires that both people must have their names on the account that receives a tax refund check with two payees (this does not apply for regular checks).
 Popular online bank Ally Bank has the same policy.

 Other banks are rather lenient.
 Citibank and online bank Capital One 360 simply required that checks are properly endorsed by all payees.
 They don’t stipulate that all payees must provide identification or maintain joint accounts.